Homemade raw cat food recipe FAQ

 You’re more than welcome to use a free recipe instead!
 This might be a better option for complete beginners.

-However, I’ve found that many free recipes online are different variations of the same recipe.
+However, I’ve found that many free recipes online are just different variations of the same recipe.
 And/or they include inappropriate ingredients for cats.

 I’d suggest reaching out to the recipe creator to confirm the recipe is formulated to meet the nutritional guidelines set by the NRC, AAFCO, and/or FEDIAF.